When love and skill work together, expect a masterpiece. (John Ruskin)

 Context and Execution

 Alumni of Sir JJ School of Art, Sawlaram Laxman Haldankar showed his talent in his childhood.
-Later on, he set to become one of the finest artists in India.
+Later on, he set out to become one of the finest artists in India.

 Under the patronage of famous artists Mahadev Vishwanath Dhurandhar and Cecil Leonard Burns, Haldankar established himself as an eminent and pioneer artist .